davidecantoni/shopping-basket/README.md

 Config Settings
 =====

-In case you wanna change the price of the products or add products to the list, you can modify the configuration following.
+In case you wanna change the price of the products or add products to the list, you can modify the configuration.

 `src/config.js`

-> TODO: write more about the settings that can be changed...
+> TODO: list all available settings and explain their usage.

 Additional commands
 =====